montel-mcebisi/FUTURE_ML_01/README.md

 Black Lines: Show the year-over-year variation for that specific month.

 Observation: We can see that prices typically peaked around May and June, while reaching their lowest average points in November and December.
 This suggests a "Heating Oil" seasonality effect in the market.
+Businesses can use this to "buy ahead" during low-price months.